killabayte/CKA-kubeadm/README.md

 $ sudo apt-mark hold kubelet kubeadm kubectl
 ```

+**!Note: Repeat all steps for the each worker instance**

-# Creating a cluster with kubeadm
+# Creating a cluster with kubeadm(Run only on control-plane instance)

 ```shell script
 $ sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=192.168.56.2